Layoffs and Severance Pay

 The ESA provided that after 13 weeks in any 20 week period, any temporary layoff would automatically become a termination.
 However, the Courts have held that this does NOT prevent employees from exercising their common law rights to claim a constructive dismissal if the layoff is less than 13 weeks.

 After COVID-19 started, there were mass layoffs and many workers were prepared to waive their rights and accept temporary layoffs and rely on government benefits such as the Canada Emergency Response Benefit in order to keep their jobs.
 Many of these workers are now being recalled back to work but some are not.
-The ESA was also amended to extend the temporary layoff from 13 weeks to 16 weeks.
+The ESA was also amended to extend the temporary layoff from 13 weeks to 16 weeks for a limited period of time.

 If the temporary layoff was caused by COVID-19, then determining whether an employee is owed termination pay under the ESA or has a claim for severance pay and wrongful dismissal is more complicated.
 Here are some things to consider: